sullydux/Sullybase-Local-LLM-Chat/README.md

 - **Website Control**: Run the AI on device and use WiFi to conttrol it with Iphone
 - **Agentic Mode**: Allow user to add files to a folder and the AI will code them
 - **Stats**: It will show a conversations tokens, speeds, and more
+- **Memory**: Make sure context files are accesible to AI in every reply in a conversation.

 ---

 ## Model Support

 I made and use this on a Apple M2 air with 8GB RAM, so I only use and test lesser models.
-I run qwen2.5-coder:3b and llama3.2:3b-instruct-q6_k with the qwen as the faster model.
+I run qwen2.5-coder:3b and it works great.

 Besides those facts if you have enough RAM, SSD, and processing power anything on Ollama as a local model should run.